peerkar/liferay-gsearch/README.md

 For choosing the right version of custom Elasticsearch adapter, com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar, please see [Step 2 - Install the Custom Elasticsearch Adapter](#Installation_2) below.

 There's no fixpack / CE GA -compatibility matrix currently available but initially try to use the newest module in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest).
-Older versions can be found in the [archive folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/archive)
+Older versions can be found in the [archive folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/archive).

+When updating, please remove the old modules before deploying the new ones.

 1) Download and deploy following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest)